Daniel6702/Email-Client/README.md

 - [ ] Implement asynchronous email retrieval in the background
 - [x] Implement logging (remove all print statements ,add to logging window)
 - [x] Clean up code (email_util, main_window)
-- [ ] Perhaps make dedicated pyqt signal hub thing instead of having it all connected to the main window, such that it only need to handle ui stuff
+- [/] Perhaps make dedicated pyqt signal hub thing instead of having it all connected to the main window, such that it only need to handle ui stuff
-- [ ] Create seperate search services for each client type
+- [x] Create seperate search services for each client type
-- [ ] Retrieve date and time from gmail
+- [x] Retrieve date and time from gmail

 ### Attachments
 - [x] Preview PDFs